metaclass-nl/filter-bundle/README.md

 Limitations
 -----------
+Combining filters through OR and nested logic may be a harder task for your database and require different indexes.
+Except for small tables performance testing and analysis is advisable prior to deployment.

+Only works with filters implementing ContextAwareFilterInterface, other filters are ignoored.
 Works with built in filters of Api Platform, except for DateFilter with EXCLUDE_NULL.
 A DateFilter subclass is provided to correct this.

 Assumes that filters create semantically complete expressions in the sense that expressions added to the QueryBundle through ::andWhere or ::orWhere do not depend